jbusfield/uevrlib/docs/reticule.md

 reticule.init()
 ```

-### Using the Manual Reticule Creation
+### Using Programmatic Reticule Creation

-Rename the file "example_reticule_simple.luax" as "example_reticule_simple.lua" or "example_reticule_advanced.luax" as "example_reticule_advanced.lua"
+Rename the file "example_reticule_simple.luax" as "example_reticule_simple.lua" or "example_reticule_advanced.luax" as "example_reticule_advanced.lua" to see examples of how to create reticules programmatically